Fu-Go balloon bomb: Design and development

 In late 1942, the Imperial General Headquarters had directed the Navy to begin its own balloon bomb program in parallel with the Army project.
-Lieutenant Commander Kiyoshi Tanaka headed an group that developed a 30 ft rubberized silk balloon, designated the B-Type (in contrast to the Army's A-Type).
+Lieutenant Commander Kiyoshi Tanaka headed a group which developed a 30 ft rubberized silk balloon, designated the B-Type (in contrast to the Army's A-Type).
 The silk material was an effort to create a flexible envelope that could withstand pressure changes.
 The design was tested in August 1944, but the balloons burst immediately after reaching altitude, determined to be the result of faulty rubberized seams.
 The Navy program was subsequently consolidated under Army control, due in part to the declining availability of rubber as the war continued.
 The B-Type balloons were later equipped with a version of the A-Type's ballast system and tested on November 2, 1944; one of these balloons, which was not loaded with bombs, became the first to be recovered by Americans after being spotted in the water off San Pedro, California, on November 4.

-The final balloon design was 33 ft in diameter, and had a gas volume of 19,000 cuft and a lifting capacity of 300 lb at operating altitude.
-The bombs carried most commonly were:
+The final A-Type design was 33 ft in diameter, and had a gas volume of 19,000 cuft and a lifting capacity of 300 lb at operating altitude.
+The bomb payload most commonly carried was: